PranitaAbbireddy/Human-Activity-Recognition-using-Multiclass-Classification-/README.md

 - **Confusion Matrix**: Visualizes misclassification rates for each class.

 ## Conclusion
-The Random Forest Classifier achieves an accuracy of over 92%, effectively identifying human activities based on smartwatch sensor data.
+The Random Forest Classifier effectively identifies human activities based on smartwatch sensor data.
 The confusion matrix and classification report indicate a strong model performance, with minimal misclassifications.
 This project highlights the potential of machine learning in activity recognition tasks, paving the way for applications in fitness tracking, health monitoring and human-computer interaction.